aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/22-rancher-applications/index.en.md

 # Deploying the Rancher Applications

 In Exploring the Cluster, we briefly looked at the Rancher App Catalog.
-Now, we are going dive deeper by installing two core Rancher Kubernetes applications: Longhorn and NeuVector.
+Now, we are going dive deeper into it by installing three Rancher Kubernetes applications: Longhorn, NeuVector, and Monitoring.

 ## Deploying Longhorn